A new class of accelerated regularization methods, with application to bioluminescence tomography: Numerical experiments

-Finally, we discuss the influence of $s$ in damping parameter $(1+2\,s)/t$ on the solution accuracy and the convergence rate.
-In the experiments, set $\tau=1, \Delta t= 0.125$ for Example 1 and $\tau=5, \Delta t= 0.25$ for Example 2.
-The required number of iterations $k^*$ and the corresponding relative error $E_{k^*}$ for different values of $s$ are given in Table \ref{tab:EkVsS1}, which indicates that in general there is no optimal choice of parameter $s$.
-For both model problems, $s>-0.1$ is sufficient to produce satisfactory solutions.
-However, small values of $s$, i.e. $s<1$, usually bring the oscillation in solution accuracy during iterations (cf. Figure 1), and fail to offer a better result in many cases (e.g. Example 2 in our experiments).
-Furthermore, we conclude from Table \ref{tab:EkVsS1} that for large values of $s$, i.e. $s\geq1$, the factor $s$ has less effect on the solution accuracy, but has considerable influence on the iterative number.
-We remark that for large values of $s$, one can use a small $\tau$ to improve the solution accuracy.
-For instance, for $s=2^5$, by using $\tau=1$ one can produce an approximate solution with $E_{k^*}$=5.6243e-2 which is significantly smaller than $E_{k^*}$=1.1111e-1 corresponding to $\tau=5$.
-It is suggested that a value of $s$ near 1 produces satisfactory results in both solution accuracy and the iterative number for Examples 1 and 2, which coincides with the empirical results about the optimal parameter choice for the Nesterov's method.
-Therefore, in the remaining experiments, we set $s=1$.
+Finally, we discuss the influence of the model parameter $s$ on the solution accuracy and the convergence rate.
+In the experiments, set $\tau=1.1, \Delta t= 0.0625$ for Example 1 and $\tau=10, \Delta t= 0.125$ for Example 2.
+The required number of iterations $k^*$ and the corresponding relative error L2Err$_{k^*}$ for different values of $s$ are given in Table \ref{tab:EkVsS1}, which indicates that in general, the value of $s$ is neither small nor big.
+Specifically, on one hand, small values of $s$, e.g. $s\leq 1$, usually bring the oscillation in solution accuracy during iterations (cf. Figures \ref{fig:EkVsk1}-\ref{fig:EkVsk2}); on the other hand, large values of $s$ require more iterative number but with a little improvement on the solution accuracy.
+It is suggested that a value of $s$ near 2 produces satisfactory results in both solution accuracy and the iterative number for both Examples 1 and 2, which coincides with the empirical results about the optimal parameter choice for the Nesterov's method.
+Therefore, in the remaining experiments, we set $s=2$.